 - Rob Plevier, who provided instructions for running JMRI on OpenSUSE GNU/Linux

-- John Plocher, who make good suggestions on XML DTD
+- John Plocher, who make good suggestions on XML DTD items, created the infrastructure

-worked on GUI updates, and built a replacement RXTX library for Mac OS X 10.4.
+GUI updates, and built a replacement RXTX library for Mac OS X 10.4.

 - Herb Poppe, who diagnosed a problem in some Digitrax decoder definitions

 - Michael Povel, who provided definitions for TAMS decoders

 - Ian Price who contributed the LocoTracker.py script

 - Oscar A. Pruitt, who provided the implementation to support RFID readers using the